 In your assignment work, you have specific elements to address and you can put your ideas on each of these specific elements into separate paragraphs, or sections, in your report.
 Usually, the next paragraph, or section, follows on from the previous one by building a picture of your particular issue.
 It is also important to make sure that your recommendations or analyses are linked to the information that you have provided in the body or discussion of your report.
 These recommendations need to be based on the evidence you have collected and used within your report."

 The Academic Skills Team (formerly ALLaN) has produced writing resources that will help with your other assessment tasks as well:

 You will also find some useful tutorial and workshop recordings that the Academic Skills Team has made.
 The video tutorials are between 5-8 minutes and will help improve your writing and learning skills.
-The are also videos of their online workshops and these will run between 30-50 minutes.
-These are worth while resources if you are struggling in the academic writing and literacy skills.
+There are also videos of their online workshops and these will run between 30-50 minutes.
+These are worthwhile resources if you are struggling in the academic writing and literacy skills.